- Surveillance, Epidemiology, and End Results (SEER) Program

 - Cancer Survivor Prevalence Data

-To better understand the demographics of the U.S. population of cancer survivors, NCI's Office of Cancer Survivorship (OCS) and the Surveillance Research Program worked together to develop survivorship prevalence estimates based on the Surveillance, Epidemiology, and End Results (SEER) registry database, which represents five states (Connecticut, Hawaii, Iowa, New Mexico, and Utah) and four standard metropolitan statistical areas (Detroit, Atlanta, San Francisco-Oakland, and Seattle-Puget Sound).
+To better understand the demographics of the U.S. population of cancer survivors, NCI's Office of Cancer Survivorship (OCS) and the Surveillance Research Program worked together to develop survivorship prevalence estimates based on the SEER registry database, which represents five states (Connecticut, Hawaii, Iowa, New Mexico, and Utah) and four standard metropolitan statistical areas (Detroit, Atlanta, San Francisco-Oakland, and Seattle-Puget Sound).

 - Cancer Prevalence and Cost of Care Projections

 See cost of care or prevalence by cancer site, sex, age, and year under various assumptions.
-Cancer prevalence was estimated and projected by tumor site through 2020 using incidence and survival data from the Surveillance, Epidemiology, and End Results (SEER) Program and population projections from the U.S. Census Bureau.
+Cancer prevalence was estimated and projected by tumor site through 2020 using incidence and survival data from the SEER and population projections from the U.S. Census Bureau.
 Annualized net costs of care were estimated using Medicare claims linked to SEER data and adjusted to represent costs in 2010 US dollars.

 - SEER-Medicare Health Outcomes Survey Linked Database